elastic/kibana/rfcs/text/0000_alert_actions_service.md

 data from the context of the alert itself.
 For instance creating a github issue with details from the ES query that generated the alert.
-For that same type of alert we do not want to restrict it to integrating only with github but rather allow the user to choose whatever action(s) they would like to perform when that alert is triggered.
+For that same type of alert we do not want to restrict it to integrating only with github but rather allow the user to choose whatever action(s) they would like when that alert is triggered.

 The action service therefore will be responsible for handling the integrations such as with github, slack, email, and PagerDuty.
 Allowing the alert service to focus on handling the querying and conditional logic.
-Separating the two concerns will allow for alerts to more easily support any number of integrations for a specific **action type**.
+Separating the two concerns will allow for alerts to more easily support any number of integrations for a specific **action types**.

 # Basic example